TwistingTwists/obsidian-tools/Rust Async Notes.md

 		1. Enough to get going and build!
 		2. Looking forward - what to expect from future versions of rust?

-5. Patterns of async code
+4. Patterns of async code
+	1.
 	2. Deep Dive mini redis - by Tokio team
 	3. Async cancellation / AsyncIterators / AsyncStreams
+	4. Async in embedded context? - Thread locals ?
-	4. Function Coloring
+	5. Function Coloring
 		1. calling Sync code from within async code
 			1. Especially , FFI (with c libraries which are Sync)
-	5. Building async libraries - exposing async
-	6.
-7.
+	6. Tokio Asyncifies std library ?

-8. Examples examples
+5. Examples examples
 	1. Async future within async runtime
 	2. Bridge sync code with async

-		1. Tokio Asyncifies std library
-		2. FFI and spawn_blocking
-9. Threads and runtime (tokio)
+6. Threads , Parallelism and runtime (tokio)
 	1. Message passing via channels
-	2.
+	2. Mixing os threads and tokio workers via channels
+	3. rayon crate
-10. Pinning - what, why , how, when?
+7. Pinning - what, why , how, when?
-11. Efficient data structures
+8. Efficient data structures
 	1. A short intro to memcpy / mmap
 	2. zero copy
+9. Onwards and upwards
+	1. Next steps
+	2. more resources , sample projects , ideas ...